Quantum Mechanics Based on an Extended Least Action Principle and Information Metrics of Vacuum Fluctuations: Basic Quantum Formulation

 where $Z$ is a normalization factor that absorbs factor $\mu e^{-1}$.
 Equation (\ref{transP}) shows that the transition probability density is a Gaussian distribution.
 The variance $\langle w_i^2\rangle = \hbar\Delta t/2m$, where $i\in\{1, 2, 3\}$ denotes the spatial index.
 Recalling that $w_i/\Delta t = v_i$ is the approximation of velocity due to the vacuum fluctuations, we denote $p_i^f=mv_i=mw_i/\Delta t$.
 Since $\langle p_i^f\rangle \propto \langle w_i\rangle = 0$, then $\langle (p_i+p_i^f)^2-p_i^2\rangle = \langle (p_i^f)^2\rangle$, and $p_i^f$ can be considered as the fluctuations of momentum on top of the classical momentum.
 That is, $\Delta p_i = p_i^f= mw_i/\Delta t$.
 Rearranging $\langle w_i^2\rangle= \hbar\Delta t/2m=\langle(\Delta x_i)^2\rangle $ gives

-This relation is first proposed by Hall and Reginatto as exact uncertainty relation~\cite{Hall:2001,Hall:2002}, where it is postulated with mathematical arguments.
-Here we derive it from a first principle of minimizing the amount of information due to vacuum fluctuations.
-Squaring both sides of (\ref{exactUR}) and applying the Cauchy–Schwarz inequality leads to
+This relation is first proposed by Hall and Reginatto as an exact uncertainty relation~\cite{Hall:2001,Hall:2002}, where it is postulated with mathematical arguments.
+Here we derive it from the variation principle of minimizing the amount of information due to vacuum fluctuations.
+Now squaring both sides of (\ref{exactUR}) and applying the Cauchy–Schwarz inequality gives

 Taking square root of both sides results in